 Ad management provides a structured approach to navigating the increasingly complex digital advertising environment.
 By organizing campaigns, tracking performance, and adapting to regulatory and technological changes, it supports clarity and accountability in paid media activities.

-As automation, privacy standards, and cross-channel measurement continue to evolve, ad management remains a foundational discipline for understanding how advertising operates and how its impact can be responsibly assessed.
-A clear grasp of its principles helps organizations and individuals better interpret advertising outcomes and make informed decisions in a data-driven landscape.
+As automation, privacy standards, and cross-channel measurement continue to evolve, ad management remains a foundational discipline for understanding advertising performance and making informed, data-driven decisions.